Weyl-Schr\"odinger representations of Heisenberg groups in infinite dimensions

-provides an isometry onto the Hardy space of entire analytic functions ${H}^2_\beta$ (Thm~\ref{laplace1}).
-Thus, $F$ acts as entire analytic extensions of Paley--Wiener maps $\phi_h$ onto $H$.
+The Fourier transform $F$ acts isometrically on the Hardy space of analytic functions ${H}^2_\beta$ (Thm~\ref{laplace1}).
+So, $F$ acts as an analytic extension of the mapping $\phi$.

-Applying the above superposition with $\varPsi$, it is described two representations of the additive group $(H,+)$ over the space $L^2_\chi $ defined by shift and multiplicative groups (Lem.~\ref{comm}).
-Using this it is shown (in Thm~\ref{heis}) that an irreducible representation of the Heisenberg group $\mathrm{H}_\mathbb{C}$ can be realized over ${L}^2_\chi $ in the Weyl--Schr\"{o}dinger form
+Applying the superposition with $\varPsi$, we describe two different representations of the additive group $(H,+)$ over $L^2_\chi $ defined by shift and multiplicative groups (Lem.~\ref{comm}).
+Using this we show (in Thm~\ref{heis}) that an irreducible representation of the Heisenberg group $\mathcal{H}_\mathbb{C}$ can be realized on ${L}^2_\chi $ in the Weyl--Schr\"{o}dinger form